 5. Plastic Bags:

 You can see them floating around highways, stuck in trees, and discarded in back alleys.
 Plastic does not decompose so try to eliminate your plastic bag usage as much as possible.
-I keep reusable shopping bags in my car, one in my purse, and I use containers instead of snack bags.
+I keep reusable shopping bags in my car, one in my purse, and I’ve started using silicone bags or reusable containers instead of single-use plastic snack bags.
 They still seem to multiply at home though.
 Many cities have had to stop recycling plastic bags.
-But a lot of mass-market stores have a plastic bag drop off that you can return your bags at.
+And a lot of places are starting to ban single-use plastics; Canada is now included on that list.
+A lot of mass-market stores will have a plastic bag drop off that you can return your bags at.
 Make use of those and switch to cloth bags!
 If you are being overrun with plastic bags at home, try to reuse them as garbage bags, lunch bags, for crafts, etc.

 6. Paper towels: